WhatsApp Community

 TDS applies to the NRI portfolio.
 However, the TDS rate depends on your country of residence.

-We at Savetaxs offer personalized investment strategies to NRIs considering their risk appetite and financial goals.
+We at Savetaxs offer personalized investment strategies for NRIs, tailored to their risk appetite and financial goals.

 To start investing in India as an NRI, all it takes is careful planning and a well-thought-out approach to grow your wealth while staying close to your roots.